boyd-dev/MyProject2019/README.md

 The web3.eth.Contract object makes it easy to interact with smart contracts on the ethereum blockchain.
 When you create a new contract object you give it the json interface of the respective smart contract and web3 will auto convert all calls into low level ABI calls over RPC for you.

-Creates a new contract instance with all its methods and events defined in its json interface object.